richardkiene/richardkiene.github.io/_posts/2017-01-01-hitting-the-moon.md

 resulted in solving problems during the design process that normally would have been solved after realizing the shortcomings in production.
-The biggest difference being that I, the engineer, pay the price up-front for my decisions, rather than hoist them on to operations and support teams while I "figure the rest out".
+The biggest difference being that I, the engineer, pay the price up-front for my decisions, rather than foist them on to operations and support teams while I "figure the rest out".
 To be clear, I'm not saying that I previously put no effort in to designing and scaling my solutions.
 I'm saying that much of that effort was done informally, often after the first cut was shipped.
 This was in large